AidenNelsonsPortfolio/FoodChecker-Python-/README.md

 The app was built because a food allergy that is in the family, making it easier to check foods online with only an ingredients label than it was previously.

+Must be connected to local dbs, as mySQL was not globally stored on cloud as of writing.

+Commands are commented out that would be required to initialize new dbs and table before the usage of the password and username storing features.
+(See script)

 Additional support for webcamera scanning on todo.